• Home

 Begin your vacation in Lakefield with a stop at the Kawartha Business & Tourism Office (12 Queen St.), conveniently located in the heart of the historic district.
 The helpful staff can provide suggestions on even more things to do in the area as well as maps and booklets.
 There’s also a public washroom.

-Tip: There’s free parking in the Village Square beside Foodland and on the street beside Cenotaph Park.
+🌟 Tip: There’s free parking in the Village Square and on the street beside Cenotaph Park.
+Pick up some boating snacks at Foodland while you’re there.

 Pine Vista Resort on Stoney Lake